Paul Rogers (basketball): Basketball career

 Rogers debuted in the National Basketball League (NBL) for the Adelaide 36ers in 1992.
 He played 10 games over two seasons with the 36ers.
 Between 1992 and 1994, he also played in the Continental Basketball Association (CBA) for the Adelaide Buffalos.

 In 1993, Rogers moved to the United States to play college basketball for North Idaho College.
 In 1994, he transferred to Gonzaga.
 He was a first-team All-West Coast Conference selection as a junior in 1995–96 and a leading pre-season candidate for WCC Player of the Year in 1996–97 before breaking his foot early in the season.
 He was drafted in the 1997 NBA draft by the Los Angeles Lakers.
 He never played for the Lakers, with the team renouncing his rights in January 1999.

 For the 1997–98 season, Rogers played in Spain for Real Madrid.

 Rogers returned to Australia for the 1998–99 NBL season, joining the Perth Wildcats.
 In February 1999, he signed with the Toronto Raptors.
 He did not make his NBA debut due to a broken leg and fractured right ankle.
 He returned to Perth for the 1999–2000 NBL season, going on to be named league MVP and helping the Wildcats win the NBL championship.
 After four seasons, he returned to the Adelaide 36ers on a five-year contract in 2002.

 Rogers returned to Spain in 2003, playing the next two seasons for Casademont Girona.

 Rogers returned to the Perth Wildcats in 2005.
 He was named captain of the Wildcats for the 2006–07 NBL season.
 Rogers was restricted to two matches in the 2008–09 NBL season due to a knee injury and a ruptured disc in his back that required surgery.
 In October 2009, he suffered a torn triceps and then an infected elbow, which ruled him out for the rest of the 2009–10 NBL season.
 In March 2010, he retired from the NBL after the Wildcats won the championship.
 He had stints in the State Basketball League (SBL) with the Willetton Tigers (2006) and East Perth Eagles (2010).

 Rogers was named in the Perth Wildcats 30th and 40th Anniversary teams.

 In July 2023, Rogers was inducted into the Basketball WA Hall of Fame.

 National team

 Rogers represented Australia at the 1998 FIBA World Championship in Athens, the 2000 Summer Olympic Games in Sydney, and again at the 2004 Olympics in Athens.

 Coaching career

 Rogers joined the Warwick Senators women's team as an assistant coach for the 2024 NBL1 West season.
-He returned as Senators women's assistant in 2025.
+He returned as Senators women's assistant in 2025 and again in 2026.
+The Senators reached their second straight NBL1 West Grand Final in 2026, where they defeated the Cockburn Cougars 102–76 to win the championship.
+The team's head coach, Brad Robbins, missed the grand final due to his Australian Emus international duties; Rogers subsequently took over as acting head coach for the game.